Securing £20,000 Quick Finance for an Owner Managed Hotel

 We needed to find an alternative to the more traditional forms of finance.
 By talking to our client about his needs and specific challenges, we were able to determine the best types of hotel finance available to him that he may not have even previously considered.

-Merchant Cash Advance was a clear winner for this client as it allows him to repay the money as money came into the business, rather than a fixed amount direct from the bank each month.
+Merchant Cash Advance was another option for this client as it allowed him to repay the money as money came into the business, rather than a fixed amount direct from the bank each month.
 With Merchant Cash Advance, the finance is repaid via a small percentage of the hotel’s debit and credit card takings.

 With the increased use of card payments, there are now many lenders providing Merchant Cash Advance funding in the UK.
 Their fees and the percentages they take to fund repayment will differ so getting the agreement that is right for your business is essential to keep your costs down.